19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 ### Disqualification under Companies Act

-37\.—(1) A person who is subject to a disqualification or disqualification order under section 149, 149A or 154 of the Companies Act (Cap.
+37\.—(1) Subject to any leave which the High Court may give pursuant to an application under subsection (1A), a person who is subject to a disqualification or disqualification order under section 149, 149A or 154 of the Companies Act (Cap.
 50) shall not act as manager of a limited liability partnership during the period of the disqualification or disqualification order.

+[Act 35 of 2014 wef 01/07/2015]

+(1A) A person who is subject to a disqualification or disqualification order under section 149 or 154 of the Companies Act (Cap.
+50) may apply to the High Court for leave to act as a manager of a limited liability partnership during the period of the disqualification or disqualification order, upon giving the Minister not less than 14 days’ notice of his intention to apply for such leave.

+[Act 35 of 2014 wef 01/07/2015]

+(1B) On the hearing of any application under subsection (1A), the Minister may be represented at the hearing and may oppose the granting of the application.

+[Act 35 of 2014 wef 01/07/2015]

 (2) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.